 Preservation is one of the key aims of the Knitting & Crochet Guild.
 The history of our crafts can only be maintained if we preserve what has been created in the past: the objects themselves as well as the methods and techniques used to create them.
 Our Collection provides inspiration for future projects, whether we are seeking to recreate an item from the past using modern yarns or to find new ways of using forgotten techniques.

-Although the Guild was formed in 1978 it was not until 1990 that it's collections were started.
+Although the Guild was formed in 1978 it was not until 1990 that its Collection was started.
 In recent years, the Guild has collected material relating to domestic knitting and crochet in the UK.
-Work is ongoing to review and catalogue the material so that we can rationalise our holdings and make the collections more widely to members and others in the knitting and crochet community.
+Work is ongoing to review and catalogue the material so that we can rationalise our holdings and make the Collection more widely accessible to members and others in the knitting and crochet community.

 - knitted and crocheted items;

 - publications (books, magazines and pattern leaflets & booklets).

 Some items date from before 1900, although the majority is post-1945.
 It is probably the largest collection of domestically-produced knitted and crocheted textiles and related material in the UK.